tomwbond/lcs10/_posts/2018-11-24-10-tips-for-making-money-in-cities-skylines.md

 cover-img: "/images/upgraded-housing.jpg"
 ---

-# 10 Tips for Making Money in Cities: Skylines

 ![Mixed use residential area](/images/mixed-use-residential.jpg)

 In Cities: Skylines, money isn’t too hard to make.
 Once the city reaches a few tens of thousands - assuming it’s relatively well-managed - you’ll probably be sitting on a few million in the bank and have enough to build pretty much whatever you need.